hzqst/MetaHookSv/README.md

 r_hdr_adaptation : to control the dark / bright adaptation speed for HDR. recommended value : 50

 r_water 2 / 1 / 0 : to enable / disable water reflection and refraction.
-2 = draw all entities and terrains in reflection view, 1 = draw only terrains in reflection view.
+2 = draw all entities and terrains in reflection view, 1 = draw only terrains in reflection view. recommended value : 1

 r_water_fresnel (0.0 ~ 2.0) : to determine how to lerp and mix the refraction color and reflection color. recommended value : 1.5